Create a Website Account - Manage notification subscriptions, save form progress and more.

 The property tax revenue increase is not a ballot measure.
 Residents are encouraged to comment on the proposed tax increase during one of three public meetings/public hearings scheduled to address the proposed increase.
-A public meeting is scheduled for October 11, 2017, and two public hearings are scheduled for December 6, 2017 and December 13, 2017 (this is when it would be adopted).
+Two public hearings are scheduled for December 6, 2023, and December 13, 2023 (this is when it would be adopted).
 The County Council will vote on the recommended increase.

 Show All Answers